For rising 10th – 12th graders [EAGER*]

 *EAGER camps are mission-driven camp sessions led by Engineers Aiming for Gender Equity & Representation in STEM majors and careers.
 These camps focus on support and empowerment of traditionally excluded populations in STEM.
 The absence of their talents is a detriment to the STEM fields.
 EAGER camps provide a safe environment to build a community of peers and mentors who empower one another to be confident in their exploration of STEM.
 All are welcome to apply.

 Mechanical Engineering is all about building things!
 Mechanical engineers understand how machines work and how to design and construct new ones to solve challenging problems in the world.
-This camp will explore many of the exciting new topics in mechanical engineering, such as:
+This camp will explore many exciting new topics in mechanical engineering, such as:

 - constructing 3D printers to make things